01 of 03

 The Musical Instrument Museum (MIM) opened in April 2010 in North Phoenix, just minutes from Scottsdale, AZ.
 This unique museum celebrates music by exhibiting instruments from every country in the world.
 There are more than 15,000 instruments and objects in the collection, with thousands of them displayed for the public to enjoy in five geographical galleries and an Artist Gallery.
 Musical traditions are shared and experienced here; not only can museum guests view the displays, but they can touch and play some of them, learn about how they work, hear how they sound and attend workshops.

 Where to Stay Nearby

-These hotels and resorts in North Phoenix are close by.
+There are hotels and resorts in North Phoenix close by.

 The Musical Instrument Museum presents a diverse selection of special musical programs for the entire family in the MIM Music Theater.
 You can find those listed in the monthly concert calendars.
 Tickets for those events may be purchased:

 - Online (click on the concert and then on the seating chart)